Ry3n-Huang/TriXposure/README.md

 **Learn the exposure triangle the fast, interactive way.**

-TriXposure is a Flask web‑app that teaches ISO, Shutter‑Speed and Aperture through short lessons and an auto‑graded quiz wiht 3 questions testing each section.
+TriXposure is a Flask web‑app that teaches ISO, Shutter‑Speed and Aperture through short lessons and an auto‑graded quiz with 3 questions testing each section.

 ---